Alexandre-Georges/meteorLoadTester/README.md

 Subscriptions and methods have sub-properties to create a scenario :

 * name : name of the subscription or method
 * parameters : optional parameters (null if none)
 * callNumber : number of calls to perform
 * delayBetweenCalls : delay between each call
 * startDelay : when the 1st call should start

 ## Processes configuration
-The script loadTest.sh can be parametrized to launch multiple users using the property : ```shell USER_NUMBER```
+The script loadTest.sh can be parametrized to launch multiple users using the property : ```USER_NUMBER```

 ## Process description
 The process follows the following steps :